 Well, you can imagine my excitement when I found Supercharged Science!
-I really can see this working in our family - using some really cool science experiments as a springboard into science and as soon as you watch a video, with your kids around, they are hooked!
-Now... check out what my kids are doing!
+We now use some really cool science experiments as a springboard into science and as soon as you watch a video, with your kids around, they are hooked!

-Aurora Lipper, the author of Supercharged Science, (a real rocket scientist and teacher!) says:
+Aurora Lipper, the author of Supercharged Science and a real rocket scientist and teacher, says:

 We recommend teaching science from the inside-out, meaning that you start with an experiment or two that really hooks your kids… the kind that makes them (and you) say; "WOW!" or "Cool!"
 Let them roll around and play with the experiment for awhile, and when they come running back to you with questions like "Why did that happen?" or "What's going on here?", then they've signaled you that they are ready for the more academic reading and lesson videos.
 Their retention will shoot above 75% when you do it this way, and comprehension flies through the roof!

 - Hook them with cool activities (which is what e-Science Curriculum Program is all about).
 So visit the Experiment Section and pick one or two that really make them say WOW!